UncertaintyQuantification/FMOU/README.md

 The repository contains eight folders:

-1.`functions`- Required functions for running the codes.
+1.`Experiment1` - Code for Experiment 1.

-2.`real_data` - Data for Experiment 5 and slip propagation study, obtained from https://www.jacksoncrustaldef.com/software.html.
+2.`Experiment2` - Code for Experiment 2.

-3.`Experiment1` - Code for Experiment 1.
+3.`Experiment3` - Code for Experiment 3.

-4.`Experiment2` - Code for Experiment 2.
+4.`Experiment4` - Code for Experiment 4.

-5.`Experiment3` - Code for Experiment 3.
+5.`Experiment5` - Code for Experiment 5.

-6.`Experiment4` - Code for Experiment 4.
+6.`functions`- Required functions for running the codes.

-7.`Experiment5` - Code for Experiment 5.
+7.`real_data` - Data for Experiment 5 and slip propagation study, obtained from https://www.jacksoncrustaldef.com/software.html.

 8.`slip_propagation_Cascadia` - Code for modeling the slip propagation in Cascadia.